rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.2-hash-tables/README.md

 ![hash browns](../../../.gitbook/assets/hashbrowns.png)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with hash functionality time and space complexity
+* understand some basic python algorithm techniques with hashes

 ## Introduction

 This section will eventually discuss the Hash Table, which is an abstract computer science data structure.